Norwood (charity)

 Norwood, known legally as Norwood-Ravenswood, is a United Kingdom charity established in 1785 in the East End of London.
 Its name comes from its long-running home for Jewish children, Norwood Hall, in the south London suburb of West Norwood which opened in 1863 and closed in 1961.

 In 1996, it merged with Ravenswood, a Berkshire-based charity for people with learning disabilities, to create one of the largest welfare organisations within the British Jewish community.

 Norwood provides services supporting vulnerable children, families and people with learning disabilities, within the Jewish and wider communities in London and the South East.

-Queen Elizabeth II was Norwood's Patron during her reign and its Patron of Children's Services is Cherie Blair.
+Norwood has been patronized by members of the royal family, beginning with Prince Augustus Frederick, Duke of Sussex, in 1815, and continuing through King Charles III today.
+Its Patron of Children's Services is Cherie Blair.

 History

 In 1795, brothers Abraham and Benjamin Goldsmid began campaigning for funds for a major Jewish poor relief scheme.
 Twelve years later they were able to use the funds to establish the Jews' Hospital in Mile End.
 Following the death of the Goldsmid brothers, Queen Victoria's uncle, Prince Augustus Frederick, Duke of Sussex, became the Hospital's first royal patron in 1815.

 In 1831, the Jews' Orphan Asylum was established in Leman Street.
 Originally, seven children were housed at the Asylum, but by 1860 it housed 60 orphans.
 During the same period, the Jews' Hospital was becoming overcrowded, with 100 boys and 40 girls enrolled by 1860.
 In 1866, the children were transferred from the Jews' Hospital to new premises at Norwood, South London.
 In 1876, the Jews' Hospital had merged with the Orphan Asylum, and the children from the latter also moved to Norwood.
 The numbers of Jewish children at Norwood increased from 159 in 1877 to 260 in 1888, and because of the increased demand, many had to be turned away.

 The institution was renamed the Norwood Jewish Orphanage in 1928.
 During this period, it became known to a wider audience due to a high-profile annual day trip to Southend organised by the London Taxi Drivers' Fund for Underprivileged Children.

 During World War II, the children were evacuated to homes in Worthing and Hertford and the building was used by the London Fire Brigade as a training centre.
 After the war, the number of children at the Orphanage started to decline as they became more integrated within the community.

 In 1956, the name was again changed to the Norwood Home for Jewish Children.

 Ravenswood was established in 1953 in Berkshire by a group calling themselves the Jewish Association of Parents of Backward Children.
 Its initial mission was to provide care and education for four 11-year-old boys.
 After the acquisition of a second home and a farm five years later, the Ravenswood Foundation was formed.